Topic: Employee Recognition

 The benefits of leader to employee recognition

 Leader-to-employee recognition is a fundamental aspect of employee engagement and retention.
-In fact, when leaders recognise their employees regularly, there is an 83% increase in employee engagement.
+In fact, when leaders recognize their employees regularly, there is an 83% increase in employee engagement.

 The other benefits of leader-to-employee recognition are just as impactful: